emberjs/website/source/guides/understanding-ember/managing-asynchrony.md

 Let's use the most common asynchronous behavior in a web application, making an Ajax request, as an example.
-The browser APIs for making Ajax request provide an asynchronous API. jQuery's wrapper does as well:
+The browser APIs for making Ajax requests provide an asynchronous API. jQuery's wrapper does as well:

 ```javascript
 jQuery.getJSON('/posts/1', function(post) {